openstax/biglearn-sparfa-server/README.md

 ### Environment Variables

-1. Run `make .env` to copy .env.example into .env
+1. Run `make dotenv` to copy .python.env.example into .python.env

-2. Fill in the API tokens for biglearn-api and biglearn-scheduler.
+2. Fill in the API tokens for biglearn-api and biglearn-scheduler in .python.env.
     Also make sure the URLs are correct for the Biglearn servers you desire to use.

 ### Database